Information for Patients

 In the United States, there are two major healthcare workers who are involved in administering anesthesia: physician anesthesiologists and nurse anesthetists (CRNA).
 There are many different practice arrangements at different institutions: anesthesiologists working alone, nurse anesthetists working alone, and anesthesiologists and nurse anesthetists working together.
 Both anesthesiologists and nurse anesthetists are highly educated to provide the highest standards of patient safety and care.

 The official title for a nurse anesthetist is CRNA, or Certified Registered Nurse Anesthetist.
 CRNAs are nursing specialists.
 In order to become a nurse anesthetist today, one must first obtain a degree in nursing and earn a baccalaureate degree either in nursing or one of the sciences.
 At least one year of clinical experience in a critical care unit is required before applying to nurse anesthesia school.
-Anesthesia school itself takes between 24 and 36 months and graduates earn a Master's Degree.
+Anesthesia school itself takes between 24 and 42 months and many graduates earn a clinical doctorate (doctor of nursing practice).
 Due to the high demand for nurse anesthetists and the limited number of student positions, application to anesthesia school is very competitive.
 Typically nurse anesthesia programs receive many more applications than they have positions available.
 Therefore only the best and brightest applicants are accepted into nurse anesthesia school.
 Following successful completion of the nurse anesthesia program, the new graduate has one more hurdle to jump before becoming a CRNA.
 They must successfully pass a National Certifying Examination.
 As you can see, nurse anesthetists are very well educated, trained, and qualified anesthesia professionals.

 Anesthesia is safer today than at any time in history.
 It has been estimated that a patient is more likely to have an automobile accident on the way to the hospital than to have a problem with their anesthesia!
 Anesthesia is safer today for a number of reasons: better education and training for all anesthesia providers, better medications, and better monitoring during your anesthesia.
 The creation of safety standards by the national associations of anesthesiologists and nurse anesthetists has contributed to this safety record.
 So today, whether you have an anesthetic in a big city or small town, in Washington State or Washington, DC, by an anesthesiologist or nurse anesthetist, the safety standards are the same.